OpenSeizureDetector/webApi/api/README.md

 **For the production system, we now use an external email provider (such as Gmail SMTP, SendGrid, or similar) to ensure reliable delivery of confirmation and notification emails.**

 To configure this, set the appropriate SMTP credentials in your `.env` file and ensure your Django settings load these values.

+## Required Environment Variables
+All configuration is now handled via environment variables in your `.env` file.
+The following variables are required:

+- MYSQL_DATABASE: Name of the MySQL database
+- MYSQL_USER: MySQL username
+- MYSQL_PASSWORD: MySQL password
+- MYSQL_ROOT_PASSWORD: MySQL root password
+- DJANGO_SETTINGS_MODULE: Django settings module (usually 'webApi.settings.settings')
+- DB_HOST: Hostname for the database (usually 'mysql')
+- DB_PORT: Port for the database (usually '3306')
+- DB_NAME: Name of the database (same as MYSQL_DATABASE)
+- DB_USER: Database user (same as MYSQL_USER)
+- DB_PASSWORD: Database password (same as MYSQL_PASSWORD)
+- SECRET_KEY: Django secret key
+- EMAIL_HOST: SMTP server hostname
+- EMAIL_PORT: SMTP server port
+- EMAIL_HOST_USER: SMTP username
+- EMAIL_HOST_PASSWORD: SMTP password
+- EMAIL_USE_TLS: 'true' or 'false' (whether to use TLS for email)

+**Note:** The legacy credentials.json file is no longer used.
+All sensitive configuration should be set in your `.env` file, which should not be committed to the repository.